Kalee914/kalee914.github.io/cooledtured-internship.md

 Being part of Cooledtured has not only strengthened my technical skills but also helped me grow personally and professionally in meaningful ways.

-Thank you for reading!
-Please feel free to check out my project content table and choose which project you'd like to explore.
-Some of my projects are already completed, but I haven’t uploaded them yet as I’m currently focused on projects in progress.
-I’ll be updating the table soon.
-However, some projects also have links to my presentation videos, so feel free to check those out first.
+Feel free to browse my project content table and explore any project that interests you.
+Most of the completed projects are uploaded, and more will be added soon as I continue working on new ones.

 [Back To Home Page](./)